 "I feel discouraged from taking creative risks because I find the prospect of being at the wrong end of an internet onslaught difficult," says drummer Dan Searle during a Zoom call with vocalist Sam Carter and Revolver.
 "People will call me a snowflake and all sorts of things for that, but it's a scary thing to do these days, to take a chance.
 Because it's almost harder when the band is more established and, if we're being totally transparent, this is our way of making a living.
 This is how we pay our bills and feed our families, so there's a lot of risk involved."

 Searle's anxieties aren't unfounded.
 The 15-song, hour-long album weaves a sprawling tapestry of French horns, strings, synths, and alien-like vocal processors into their signature breed of stadium-sized metalcore.
-Compared to their already grandiose 2018 album Holy Hell, everything on this record is even bigger — the melodies, the sheer breadth of the arrangements, and the scope of its concept, which navigates the push-pull of hope and nihilism in a world that's falling apart.
+Compared to their already grandiose 2018 album Holy Hell, everything on Architects' new album is even bigger — the melodies, the sheer breadth of the arrangements, and the scope of its concept, which navigates the push-pull of hope and nihilism in a world that's falling apart.
 It's the most ambitious album they've ever made, and although it felt incredibly liberating for them as creators, they know that it's going to be a challenging listen for some metalcore purists.